chainsawriot/compromiser/README.md

 processing”, `compromise` is an extremely lightweight, easy-to-use, rule-based NLP library for English.
 As of writing, the entire library is 200kB (smaller than a typical animated gif file).
-The library is optimized for speed and “accurate enough”.
+The library is optimized for speed and being “accurate enough”.

-Similar to the original `compromise`, compromiser is optimized for speed and easy to use.
+Similar to the original `compromise`, compromiser is optimized for speed and ease of use.
 You may know [spacyr](https://github.com/quanteda/spacyr).
 The current package is modeled after spacyr, but with speed, out-of-the-box experience and “enough” accuracy.
 Similar to spacyr, all output formats are